-- Between 2001 and 2014, the development was similar to the EU average rate, however there were increases in the years 2002, 2007 and 2011. - Between 2001 and 2013, the number of fatalities decreased for all vehicle modes, but slightly increased for motorcycles and mopeds. - The amount of speed tests per population increased in Poland during 2006 and 2015.
+- Between 2001 and 2015, the development was similar to the EU average rate, however there were increases in the years 2002, 2007 and 2011. - Between 2001 and 2015, the number of fatalities decreased for all transport modes, but slightly increased for motorcyclists. - The amount of speed tests per population increased in Poland during 2006 and 2015.
 A significant decrease in the percentage of speed offenders on rural roads has also been recorded between 2004 and 2015. - The amount of alcohol tests per population in Poland increased between 2008 and 2015 and thus, the percentage of offenders recorded a significant reduction.